 Sts.
-Cyril and Methodius Orthodox Church is an Eastern Orthodox parish located in Lorain, Ohio.
+Cyril and Methodius Orthodox Church is an Eastern Orthodox parish located at 3056 Reeves Avenue, Lorain, Ohio.

 We extend a warm welcome to those who are visiting us online.
 The internet is a wonderful place to research and find information about Orthodoxy.
-However, if you are in the Lorain-Sandusky-Erie County area, we encourage you to visit us in person or to request a tour of our building.
+However, if you are in the Lorain-Huron-Erie County areas, we encourage you to visit us in person or to request a tour of our building.
 If you are planning a visit, please contact us.

 We are a community that is committed to sharing the love of Christ through worship, outreach, life-long learning, and social events.
 All things can lead to our salvation when done in a spirit of love for God and neighbor.